zakk-h/HarvestHope/README.md

 ### Google Sheets Integration

 Fill out the `confidential/hhinventory_service_account_credentials.json` file with your Google service account credentials.
+For instructions, see the [Service Account Setup Guide](service_account_help.md).
 Below is a template of what the file should look like:

 ```json
 {